aipx-proto/vibe-button/src/advanced-prompt.md

 import("https://esm.sh/vibe-button");
 ```

-Or load the library script in HTML like this
+Or load the library in HTML like this

 ```html
 <script type="module" src="https://esm.sh/vibe-button"></script>